Obama uses final state dinner to honor Italy and its leader

 "We're Jews, but we identify as Italian," joked comedian Jerry Seinfeld.
 By way of explaining why the Obamas may have invited him and his wife, Jessica, Seinfeld said they spend a lot of time traveling in Italy "and we almost exclusively go out for Italian food, but that's as far as I can figure."

-Obama appeared on a recent episode of Seinfeld's online program "Comedians in Cars Getting Coffee" and they took turns circling the South Lawn in a 1963 Corvette Stingray split window coupe.
+Obama appeared on a recent episode of Seinfeld's online program "Comedians in Cars Getting Coffee," in which they took turns circling the South Lawn in a 1963 Corvette Stingray coupe.

-And after tripping climbing stairs and getting a pair of scissors to cut out the lining of her dress, celebrity chef Rachael Ray joked that "I should only come here in sneakers."
-Ray has done numerous events with the White House to support the first lady's "Let's Move" anti-childhood obesity initiative.
+After tripping while climbing stairs and then cutting out the lining of her dress, celebrity chef Rachael Ray joked, "I should only come here in sneakers."
+Ray has done numerous events with the White House to support first lady Michelle Obama's "Let's Move" anti-childhood obesity initiative.

-Other guests included House Minority Leader Nancy Pelosi, D-Calif., the highest-ranking Italian American in U.S. politics, and her husband, Paul Pelosi.
-Others guests of Italian heritage included former race car driver Mario Andretti, who sported socks designed like a checkered racing flag; fashion designer Giorgio Armani; actor John Turturro; and New York Gov. Andrew Cuomo.
+Other guests of Italian heritage included House Minority Leader Nancy Pelosi, D-Calif., the highest-ranking Italian-American in U.S. politics; former race car driver Mario Andretti, who sported socks designed like a checkered racing flag; fashion designer Giorgio Armani; actor John Turturro; New York Gov. Andrew Cuomo; and actor-director Roberto Benigni.

-Once again, Mrs. Obama didn't disappoint, dazzling by wearing what the White House described as a rose gold chainmail gown by Italian designer Versace.
-Other women also went Italian in their choice of attire, clothing themselves in designs by Valentino, Robert Cavalli and others.
+Once again, Mrs. Obama didn't disappoint, dazzling in a rose gold chainmail gown from Italian label Atelier Versace, the White House said.
+Other women also went Italian in their choice of attire, clothing themselves in designs by Valentino, Roberto Cavalli and others.

-Celebrity chef Mario Batali was invited to help the White House kitchen crew prepare the meal, and Grammy Award-winning pop singer Gwen Stefani was on tap to perform after the tables were cleared.
+Celebrity chef Mario Batali was enlisted to help the White House kitchen crew prepare the meal, and Grammy-winning pop singer Gwen Stefani was performing after the tables were cleared.
 Not only did Batali collaborate on dinner, he was also invited to attend as a guest.
+Stefani's boyfriend, country singer Blake Shelton, also attended.

-And a few guests said they were most looking forward to eating his food, including fellow cook Sandra Lee, Cuomo's partner.
+A few guests — including cook Sandra Lee, Cuomo's partner — said they were most looking forward to eating Batali's food.

-The menu was designed to showcase traditional Italian dishes that are familiar to Americans and were made with ingredients pulled from Mrs. Obama's garden during this month's final harvest.
+In his pre-dinner toast, Obama said American democracy had been graced by a touch of Italy.
+He noted that the Lincoln Memorial and the interior of the U.S. Capitol dome were done by Italians, and raised a glass to the two nations' "enduring alliance."

+Calling attention to Benigni's presence, Obama said the actor-director had "promised not to jump on the tables."
+The comment recalled Benigni's antics after he won an Academy Award in 1999 for the Italian film "Life is Beautiful."

-Batali, executive chef Cristeta Comerford and pastry chef Susie Morrison settled on a menu of sweet potato ravioli with browned butter and sage, warm butternut squash salad and beef pinwheels, an Italian classic, served with broccoli rabe.
-Dessert is a green apple crostata, or Italian tart, served with buttermilk gelato, or Italian ice cream.
+Batali, executive chef Cristeta Comerford and pastry chef Susie Morrison settled on a menu of sweet potato ravioli with browned butter and sage, warm butternut squash salad and an entree of beef pinwheels, an Italian classic, served with broccoli rabe.
+Dessert was a green apple crostata, or Italian tart, served with buttermilk gelato, or Italian ice cream.

-"It's such an incredibly, well-orchestrated thing, but you have to get the food out superfast," Rick Bayless, one of the country's most respected voices when it comes to Mexican food, said in an interview from one of his Chicago restaurants.
-Bayless is friends with the Obamas and, in 2009, they enlisted him as "guest chef" for a 200-person White House state dinner for Mexico.

-Batali, a restaurant owner, cookbook author and authority on Italian cuisine, seemed to have things under control by midday Tuesday.

-His very active Twitter page featured near hourly postings, including photos of him with the four chefs who accompanied him from New York, of him on the presidential basketball court sporting his signature pair of orange Crocs, of him with Obama dogs Bo and Sunny, and of dinner ingredients in various stages of preparation, including a close-up of the almost-ready beef pinwheels.
+The menu was designed to showcase traditional Italian dishes that are familiar to Americans and were made using ingredients, such as the sweet potatoes and herbs, pulled from Mrs. Obama's garden during this month's final harvests.

-Obama has held 13 state dinners during nearly eight years in office, two more than President George W. Bush, who held 11, but fewer than other recent predecessors, according to the White House Historical Association.
+Obama has held 13 state dinners during nearly eight years in office — two more than President George W. Bush, but fewer than other recent predecessors, according to the White House Historical Association.
 President Bill Clinton far exceeded both of his successors with 28 dinners during his two terms in office.

 ---